adlai-nelson/geog313-final-project/README.md

-#Final project for Advanced Geospatial with Python
+# Final project for Advanced Geospatial with Python

 Adlai Nelson

-## Instructions
+## Instructions for Use

 Pull the data from my Github Repository

 `git clone https://github.com/adlai-nelson/geog313-final-project`

+navigate to folder where files were downloaded to

+`cd geog313-final-project`

 Create an image using the included dockerfile